 When the data of one wiki page is very large, it is hard for users to read as well as hard for the bot to read and write.
 Partitioning provides an effective way to cope with this problem.
 In order to partition the data to several wiki pages, the command "set pageName="<next page name>"" can be used.
 When the bot reads this command, the wiki software then reads the next page name wiki page during the next read, instead of current page.
 The next page name may also have name or day commands.
 In such cases, next page name may also have name is substituted for the current day of the execution.
-For example, if the "command: set pageName="pir-h-hear wiki page (name "pir-h-23") for each hour in the wiki software, the bot changes the wiki page to read every hour.
+For example, if the "command: set pageName="pir-h-next page name may also in the wiki pages (named "pir-h-0" to "pir-h-23") for each hour in the wiki software, the bot changes the wiki page to read every hour.